cometbft/cometbft/docs/references/config/priv_validator_state.json.md

   order: 5
 ---
 # priv_validator_state.json
-When CometBFT is run as a validator, it uses this file to keep data about the last signed block.
+When CometBFT is run as a validator and a local private validator (`PrivVal`) is adopted, it uses this file to keep data about the last signed consensus messages.

-This file is only updated if the internal consensus signing process is used.
+This file is only updated if a local private validator is adopted.
 (When [priv_validator_laddr](config.toml.md#priv_validator_laddr) is not set.)

 ### Examples